justin-hackin/svg-widgets-monorepo/README.md

 # Polyhedz Studio

 A desktop application for the fabrication of interlocking pyramid nets which form stellations and other geometric polyhedra.
 Flat panels become pyramids and pyramid collections are connected to become spherical star-like shapes.
 These shapes have been produced under the banner of [Playful Geometer](https://www.facebook.com/playful.geometer).
 The creation of Polyhedz Studio represents the (potential) fulfillment of a wish to share this art/craft with other makers.
 In the past, the dielines (cut/score vector paths) for these shapes were manually created with Inkscape.
 Modifying the tab system  was a tedious task that made design iteration difficult.
 With Polyhedz Studio, cutout paths are generated based on algorithms in which every parameter is tweakable.
+The [latest release](https://github.com/justin-hackin/polyhedz-studio/releases/latest) is available for Windows, OSX, or Linux.

 | ![polyhedral lantern sculpture with print face decoration](/packages/renderer/static/images/widgets/polyhedral-net.jpg) | ![polyhedral lantern sculpture with cut holes face decoration](/docs/images/polyhedral-net-vector.jpg) |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |